ejh243/BrainFANS/docs/development-pipeline.md

 # The Development Pipeline

-The following is how to make a change the the BrainFANS repository through the command line (and your favourite text editor).
+The following is how to make a change to the BrainFANS repository through the command line (and your favourite text editor).
 Some text editors like VScode and Sublime Text can elimate the need to remember git commands.
 We recommend that you use the terminal for your first couple of contributions.

 ## Step One: Get the latest version of BrainFANS